patrixr/pren-engineering-challenge/shopify/README.md

 This page documents the implementation and design decisions for the Shopify store requested by the engineering challenge.

+> Note: A link and password to the store will be provided over email.

 ## Name and design

 For the appearance of the store, the following criteria were considered: